ga4gh/ga4gh-starter-kit-wes/README.md

 ## Changelog

+### v0.3.0
+* Can execute WDL-based workflows via WES.
+Starter Kit WES acts as a relay server between the client and a running Cromwell server.
+Starter Kit WES passes workflow run requests to Cromwell, and pulls data from Cromwell to report on workflow run status

 ### v0.2.2
 * Can specify that Nextflow workflow runs should be launched through Slurm execution engine via config file
 * Can specify that Nextflow workflow runs should spawn Singularity containers instead of Docker containers